Obituary Record

 Reichmuth Funeral Homes and Crematory, LLC, 21901 W. Maple Rd., Elkhorn, Nebraska 68022

-~~~from obituaries courtesy of the Nebraska Washington County Genealogical Society.
-Newspaper clippings on file in the Public Library, Blair, Nebraska~~~
+~~~from obituaries and funeral leaflet courtesy of the Nebraska Washington County Genealogical Society.
+Newspaper clippings and leaflets on file in the Public Library, Blair, Nebraska~~~

 FindaGrave #287599613